 Accidental.
 Birders observed and photographed a Tropical Kingbird at Tabusintac on 17 October, 2015.
 It was still present the following morning but soon disappeared.
 On 4 November, 2017 another Tropical Kingbird was photographed at Lameque on the Acadian Peninsula but also disappeared soon after.
 On 9 November it or another Tropical Kingbird was photo-documented at Cape Tormentine.
-On 27 October, 2019 yet another Tropical Kingbird was at Cambridge-Narrows and remained in that area until 3 November.
+On 27 October, 2019 yet another Tropical Kingbird was at Cambridge-Narrows and remained in that area until 3 November and a fifth individual was photographed at Quaco Head on 23 October, 2023.
 Tropical Kingbird is a widespread flycatcher from southern Arizona south through Mexico, Central America and South America as far as central Argentina and western Peru.